HaiDang2001VN/fpt-de/Homeworks/Ex2/README.md

 Some of the most prominent characteristics of ETL are:

-- **Pre-Load Transformation**: Data is transformed before it is loaded into the target system.
+- **Pre-Load Transformation**: Data is transformed before it is loaded into the target system such as data warehouse.
 - **Structured Data**: ETL is best suited for structured data that fits into relational databases.
 - **Compliance**: ETL can ensure data compliance by transforming and cleaning data before loading it into the target system.
 - **Resource Efficiency**: ETL processes are designed to be efficient in terms of resource usage, making them suitable for environments with limited computational power.